 St David died on 1 March – St David’s Day – in 589.
 He was buried at St. David’s Cathedral.
 After the Vikings raided his tomb in the 10th and 11th centuries, it was given a new shrine in 1275.
 The bones of the person who was supposedly St. David were discovered in the Holy Trinity Chapel of Saint David’s Cathedral and carbon-dated back to the 12th century.
 He was canonized by Pope Callixtus in the 12th century, and St David’s Day has been celebrated ever since.
 His shrine at St. David’s became a notable place of pilgrimage, especially during the Middle Ages.

 There have been over 50 churches dedicated to him in pre-Reformation days.
 He was also canonized by the Eastern Orthodox church.
-St. David’s day has long been a celebration of the saint of Wales and, in 2000, the National Assembly for Wales voted cross-party to recognize St. David’s Day as a public holiday.
+St. David’s day has long been a celebration of the saint of Wales.
 Traditional festivities include wearing daffodils and leeks, recognized symbols of Wales and Saint David respectively, eating traditional Welsh food including cawl and Welsh rarebit, and women wearing traditional Welsh dress.
 An increasing number of cities and towns across Wales including Cardiff, Swansea, and Aberystwyth also put on parades throughout the day.